 You begin the evaluation segment by briefly explaining the role evaluation plays in the Toastmasters program if guests are present.
 You introduce each individual evaluator.
 Please choose your words carefully.
 For example, you might introduce an evaluator by saying, “Next, Jane Rogers will evaluate Joe Smith’s speech.”
 Avoid saying, “Next, Jane Rogers will evaluate Joe Smith.”
 There is a difference.

 After the last individual evaluator, you evaluate the meeting in general – everything from how members and guests were greeted and the Sergeants-at-Arms prepared the room to the conclusion of formal speeches.
 However, be concise; you have a maximum of three minutes.
 Avoid evaluating the speeches for a second time.
 As the general evaluator, part of your evaluation may include evaluating the evaluators’ performance.
 In your evaluation be both honest and fair, highlighting both strong and weak aspects of the meeting.
 When highlighting weak aspects, make suggestions for improvement.
 The general evaluator has responsibility for reporting both strong and weak aspects of the meeting.
 Virtually any meeting will have a weak aspect.
 If you fail to cite it, you are whitewashing, which fails to encourage members to improve.

-To conclude, you ask for a Timer’s report and ask members to vote for Best Evaluator.
+To conclude, you ask for a timer’s report and ask members to vote for the best evaluator.
 You return control to the Toastmaster.